FAQs

 The NEPA study conducted for this proposed project will evaluate potential impacts to an array of environmental resources.
 These range from natural resources such as wildlife, wetlands, and water quality to human or social environmental resources including visual resources, air quality, historic properties, noise, parks, and Section 4(f) properties.

 Section 4(f) of the Department of Transportation Act of 1966 (as codified at 23 U.S. Code [U.S.C.] § 138 and 49 U.S.C. § 303) requires that transportation projects avoid using land from publicly owned parks, recreation areas, wildlife and waterfowl refuges, and historic sites, unless there are no feasible and prudent alternatives.
-The authority to administer Section 4(f) and make Section 4(f) approvals resides with the Secretary of the U.S. Department of Transportation (DOT), and therefore, FHWA ultimately decides whether a resource qualifies as a Section 4(f) property.
+The authority to administer Section 4(f) and make Section 4(f) approvals resides with the Secretary of the U.S. Department of Transportation (DOT) and, therefore, FHWA ultimately will decide which resources qualify as Section 4(f) properties for this project.

 Get more information and sign up for email updates at the project website: wy22corridor.com

-WYDOT plans to complete the NEPA process for the project in late 2025.
+WYDOT plans to complete the NEPA process for the project in early 2026.
 Final design would follow.
 Construction funding has not been identified yet and therefore is not scheduled.

-The first public meeting was held in June 2023, the meeting displays are available on the project website (click here).
-Future public meetings (like those scheduled for February 21st and 22nd) will be held at key points in the process to provide project information and updates and obtain public comments.
-Additional public meetings are planned and will be announced a minimum of 2 weeks prior to each meeting.
+WYDOT held the second set of public meetings in February 2024.
+The meeting displays are available on the project website (click here).
+The first public meetings were held in June 2023, the meeting displays are also available on the project website (click here).
+Future public meetings will be held at key points in the process to provide project information and updates and obtain public comments.
+The public will have the opportunity to provide comments on the alternatives carried forward into Level 2 screening at the third set of public meetings, tentatively planned for late summer 2024.
+Meetings will be announced a minimum of 2 weeks prior to each meeting.

 Approximately one-quarter of all the crashes on WY 22 in the project area over the past decade were wildlife-vehicle collisions (WVC).
 WYDOT is currently constructing four wildlife crossing structures, fencing, and jump outs within and adjacent to the WY 22 corridor as part of the Snake River Bridge project.
 WVC improvements proposed as part of the WY 22 project would tie in with improvements under construction as part of the Snake River Bridge project, creating a comprehensive WVC mitigation system designed to substantially reduce the number of WVC.